Lead and Manage with Empathy

-As a leader your first consideration in a crisis is the people around you.
+As a leader connecting and leading people with empathy is important, both in person and remotely.
 Acknowledge and empathise with their professional and personal circumstances to build safety and trust.
 Demonstrate that you are fully present, available and approachable to your team.

 Empathy is being concerned about the person, not just their output.